Copying Web Content isn’t Flattery – It’s Plagiarism

 It’s not flattering, it’s not appreciated and it’s not legal.
 It’s plagiarism.
 Even if you change some words around, it’s still plagiarism and theft of copyrighted content.

-If another home stager’s website content is compelling enough for you to want to put it on your own site, someone either spent a tremendous amount of time working on it, or they paid a writer to do it for them.
-If they discover that all their hard work, or work they paid for, has been stolen by another stager, they will be justifiably angry and you can expect them to take action against you.
+If another stager’s home staging website content is compelling enough for you to want to put it on your own site, someone either spent a tremendous amount of time working on it, or they paid a writer to do it for them.
+If they discover that all their hard work, or work they paid for, has been stolen by another home stager, they will be justifiably angry and you can expect them to take action against you.

 If you’re lucky, you might get a warning letter to remove the stolen content from your site.
 Or you may wake up one morning and discover your entire website has disappeared.

-Many hosting companies have a zero tolerance policy for illegal content.
-All the owner of the original content has to do is contact your web hosting company about the plagiarism.
 Once it is brought to their attention, your entire website might be taken down.
 It’s not hard to prove where the content originated since there are free web tools that let you go back in time and see when material first appeared on a website.
 All it would take is a screen shot with the date the content appeared on the original site, and a screen shot of when it appeared on yours, and you’re caught.

 Don’t think you won’t be caught because you’re hard to find among the millions of home staging websites out there.